dell/csm-docs/content/docs/authorization/cli.md

 ##### Synopsis

 Generate admin token for use with CSM Authorization commands.
-The tokens are output into yaml pair format, which can be saved in a file
+The tokens output in YAML format, which can be saved in a file.

 ```
 karavictl admin token [flags]